Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Research for suppliers

-Every good sourcing entails researching potential suppliers in the market.
+Every good sourcing entails identifying suppliers in the market.
 This allows you to check if they can match your requirements.

 2. Send the cuttings of the fabrics that you like